fshchudlo/angular-aurelia/README.md

 # angular-aurelia
-Comparison of Angular and Aurelia front end frameworks
+Sample project for comparison of Angular and Aurelia frameworks